Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 Enter host data (mark line break with '\n') =>
 ```

-In order to be able to log on an EC2 machine per SSH, a key pair must have been assigned to the machine during startup. `ec2_admin` provides this feature when starting machines.
-The key pair to use for a certain AWS region can be [configured in the properties], but can also be specified on the command line (`-k, --key <key-pair name>`.
-If none is set yet by one of these options, `ec2_admin` will prompt you to pick one.
+In order to be able to log on to an EC2 machine using SSH, a key pair must have been assigned to the machine during startup. `ec2_admin` provides this feature when starting machines.
+The key pair to use for a certain AWS region can be configured in the properties, but can also be specified on the command line (`-k, --key <key-pair name>`.
+If none is set yet, `ec2_admin` will prompt you to pick one.

 ```text
 Select the key-pair to use for the new EC2 instances: